nrv-framework/NRV/docs/tutorials/5_first_optimization.rst

 .. note::
     To speed up the simulations done later, in the optimization, the footprints of the electrode on the axon are computed with `get_electrodes_footprints_on_axon` method and save with the context.

-Once generated, the axon and its extracellular context can be saved in a `.json` file with using NRV `save` methods (:doc:`save methods <../usersguide#note-on-object-saving>`).
+Once generated, the axon and its extracellular context can be saved in a `.json` file with using NRV `save` methods (`save methods <../usersguide.html#note-on-object-saving>`_).
 This file will be loaded by the `cost_function` every times it will be called for the optimization.

 ..
 GENERATED FROM PYTHON SOURCE LINES 49-83